 Whether you began your business 25 years ago, or yesterday, you probably answered some foundational questions before embarking on your venture.
 Do I have an entrepreneurial spirit?
 Is there adequate funding?
 Do I need a business plan?
 Do I have enough Expertise?

-Everyone’s got their top 10.
-But there’s one essential, yet often overlooked, question that should be asked at the outset and revisited throughout the life of any venture:
+Everyone’s got their top 10, but there’s one essential and often overlooked question that should be asked at the outset, and revisited throughout the life of any business.

 What unique and intrinsic purpose informs our philosophy and enhances our offerings?

 This touches upon the heart and soul of brand essence.

 Not only is it essential to know how your idea, product or service is different from your competitor’s, it’s equally important to acknowledge what inherent values are built into the dynamic of your company that make it unique.